keinaju/MultiUserSpaceServer/README.md

 new room
 ```

-This command creates a new room, and automatically connects it bi-directionally to the room where user's currently picked being was.
+This command creates a new room, and automatically connects it bi-directionally to the room where user's currently selected being was.
 To move the being into another room:

 ```